Tisha Lewis

 I graduated from Virginia Tech with a Bachelor of Arts degree in Journalism.
 GO HOKIES!
 I also studied abroad in Cuernavaca, Mexico and received my Certification in Spanish from La Universidad de Internacional.

-I joined FOX 5 in 2015 after spending more than four years as a reporter and fill-in anchor at FOX 32 News in Chicago, Illinois.
-While there, I covered breaking news from the front lines of NATO, a historic Chicago Teachers Union Strike and the 2012 Presidential Election.
+I joined FOX 5 DC in 2015 after spending more than four years as a reporter and fill-in anchor at FOX 32 News in Chicago, Illinois.
+While there, I covered breaking news from the front lines of NATO, the historic Chicago Teachers Union Strike and the 2012 Presidential Election.
 I even embedded overnight with Occupy Chicago and documented the experience on my iPhone!
-I also weathered and survived the Windy City's blistering cold including the Blizzard of 2011, Polar Vortex of 2014 and the Blizzard of 2015!
+I also weathered and survived the Windy City's blistering cold, including the Blizzard of 2011, Polar Vortex of 2014 and the Blizzard of 2015!
 One of my most cherished moments in Chicago was creating Sisters Peak, a youth mentoring program designed to help female students climb to their peak of success and achievement.

 Prior to joining FOX 32 News, I was an anchor and reporter at the FOX affiliate in Indianapolis, Indiana.
-While there, I covered stories that made national headlines including a deadly teen bullying case, Indiana Governor Mitch Daniels' take on 2010 and the Indianapolis Colts' road to Super Bowl XLIV.
+While there, I covered stories that made national headlines, including a deadly teen bullying case, Indiana Governor Mitch Daniels' take on 2010 and the Indianapolis Colts' road to Super Bowl XLIV.

 I would have to say my four years at WTVJ, the NBC station in Miami, was the catalyst for my passion to tell a good story!
 In Miami, I covered hurricane season; conflicts in Haiti and Cuba, including the transition of power in Cuba when leader Fidel Castro fell ill; the 2008 presidential campaign, the inauguration of President Barack Obama and Anna Nicole Smith's death.
 While in Miami, I also worked at WSFL, the CW affiliate, where I worked on its inaugural morning program, "The Morning Show," and anchored news headlines.